mJastrzebski6/mJastrzebski6/README.md

 - I’m currently learning **redux**
 - I enjoy creating JS games and android apps
-- I’m currently working on a map generator
+- I'm currently working on a map generator for my game
 - Pronouns: he/him
 - Fun facts: I love skiing and have a keen interest in psychology.